 Force quit an app using Terminal

-Not everyone is comfortable using a command line interface, but they can be one of the most effective ways of getting things done.
+Not everyone is comfortable using a command-line interface, but it can be one of the most effective ways of getting things done.
 To force quit an app with Terminal, follow these steps:

 1) Launch the Terminal app on your Mac.

-2) Type in the following command, then strike the Return key on your keyboard:
+2) Type in the following command, then hit the Return key on your keyboard:

 3) Terminal will now show you a list of processes running on your Mac.
 Find the app that’s frozen, and take note of the PID number shown to the left of the app.